Shakera-S/qr-code-component-main/README-template.md

   }
 }
 ```

+Never be afraid to look back on past projects to help you out with current ones.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.